-For the latter subject, Benedens et al. [61] first presented a study of different criteria to take into account in order to ensure imperceptibility of a watermark.
+For the latter subject, Benedens et al. [59] first presented a study of different criteria to take into account in order to insure imperceptibility of a watermark.
 They emphasize the importance of preserving the continuity and the symmetry of the surface.
-One of the most critical points is imperceptibility; indeed the visual distortion introduced by the watermark embedding has to be nearly invisible to a human eye.
-However, classical metrics based on geometric differences like the Hausdorff distance, available in many software packages [62], [63] do not match well with human visual perception.
-Hence, some authors have proposed perceptual distortion measures: Corsini et al. [64] introduced some perceptual metrics, based on global roughness variation, to measure the quality of a watermarked mesh.
+One of the most critical points is the imperceptibility; indeed the visual distortion introduced by the watermark embedding has to be nearly invisible to a human eye.
+However, classical metrics based on geometric differences like the Hausdorff distance, available in much software [60], [61] do not match well with the human visual perception.
+Hence, some authors have proposed perceptual distortion measures: Corsini et al. [62] introduced some perceptual metrics, based on global roughness variation, to measure the quality of a watermarked mesh.
 They argue that the presence of visual artefacts produced by the watermark is reflected by the amount of roughness introduced on the surface.
 They define two distinct roughness measures, which are matched with subjective experiments based on human evaluations.
-Similarly, based on curvature analysis in local windows of the mesh, Lavoué et al. [65] introduced a 3D perceptual metric following the concept of structural similarity.
-Finally, Alface et al. [66] presented two metrics for benchmarking 3D mesh watermarking schemes: one was based on a measure of distortion between several 2D views of the 3D objects, and the second was based on the distortion of energy calculated using 2D parameterization.
+Similarly, based on curvature analysis in local windows of the mesh, Lavoué et al. [63] introduced a 3D perceptual metric following the concept of structural similarity.
+Finally, Alface et al. [64] presented two metrics to benchmark watermarking schemes: one was based on a measure of distortion between several 2D views of the 3D objects, and the second was based on the distortion of energy calculated using 2D parameterization.
 These metrics however, do not incorporate a subjective experiment.